Day 1: Learning the Basics of PL/SQL

 Congratulations on your decision to read this book, Sams Teach Yourself PL/SQL in 21 Days, Second Edition!
 If you are new to the Oracle environment, this book will help you learn and master Oracle's built-in procedural language quickly.
 Knowledge of PL/SQL (Procedural Language/Structured Query Language) is becoming a fundamental necessity no matter which of Oracle's many products you use.

-Today, on your first day, you will accomplish these tasks:
+Today, on your first day of this PL/SQL tutorial, you will accomplish these tasks:

 Learn what PL/SQL is and why you should master it